Mappa

 Falling Sky recreates the conquest of Gaul by Julius Caesar, and showcases the mighty Roman army as well as the native tribes that resisted the Roman advance, sabotaged their efforts, and fought back at every turn.
 The conflict unfolds on a beautiful map of what we would noawadays call France (mostly), where one player wears the Roman red, and three more embody the Celtic Arverni (led by Vercingetorix), the Belgae (under the guidance of Ambiorix) and the more or less pro-Roman Aedui.
 The game is playable with a full complement of opponents, or with just the one, in which case automated bots (complete with decision flowcharts) handle the missing human controllers.

+For the COIN virgins in the audience, a quick overview of the system is in order.
+The engine runs on a deck of event cards with the opposing faction colors lined up at the top, in varying order.
+At any given moment, two cards are visible: the one for the current turn, and the one for the next turn.
+On each card, the first faction listed at the top gets the option to act first, performing either the card’s historical event or one of its own faction actions.
+If that faction decides to pass (or if it’s unavailable because it’s acted on the previous turn), then the next faction in the row gets a shot, and so on until up to two factions have acted.
 An important notion here is that for each card, the action of the first faction dictates the options left open for the second faction.
 Generally, if a faction plays the event, then the following faction will have to perform one of its actions, and vice-versa.
 Also, some actions are different from faction to faction, while others are the same.
 For instance, in Falling Sky, all three of the Gallic factions have access to Rally (get more warbands to the board!), March (move your warbands across the board!), Raid (steal resources from your opponents!) and Battle (crush the enemy!)—while the Romans can resort to Recruit (their own, snobbish version of Rally), Seize (because Raid doesn’t sound imperial enough), as well as March and Battle.
 There’s also the possibility of throwing a “special ability” into the mix under certain circumstances, and those vary greatly from one faction to another.
 Let’s list just a few: the Aedui can Suborn (replace enemy pieces with their own), the Arverni can Devastate (which starves armies and seriously hinders the Romans), the Belgae can Rampage (scare away opposing pieces), while the Romans are allowed to Besiege (which automatically destroys a citadel—a very painful experience for anyone at the receiving end).

 So far, all COIN games have involved four factions.
 But Falling Sky introduces the concept of a neutral faction that can possibly affect all others: the Germanic tribes.
 The Belgae can sometimes manipulate them to do their dirty work (through one of the Belgic special abilities, Enlist), but most of the time those guys will just mess around on their own.
 Keep an eye on them.

 The game’s deck sports 77 cards.
 Five of them are Winter cards, seeded semi-randomly into the deck, and which essentially trigger a housekeeping round.
 When a Winter car pops up (signifying the end of a year), the Germans go haywire and steal and attack everything in sight, while the other factions must prepare for the cold season.
 This means that Gallic warbands need to relocate to friendly tribes or citadels—lest they risk not making it through the winter—while Romans legions and auxilia must relocate along their supply line (if it still exists…) or else pay to maintain forces in place.
 And that ain’t cheap.
 Especially in a devastated region.
+If, at the end of a Winter round, a faction has attained its own, individual set of winning conditions, they win!
+Otherwise the game continues.
+When the last very last Winter card has come and gone, the game ends anyway and the one faction closer to its goal is declared winner.

 WAR PRODUCTION